 The following are some limitations of this mechanism.

 - It may not target the effects of external market forces.
 Since these statements are based on estimations, it may not capture external forces affecting the financials of the company.
 There are various such external factors that effects organization like changes in the tax rate structure, changes in raw material prices dues to market conditions, inflation, recession, interest rate changes, technological changes, etc. These aspects largely influence the financials of the company.

-This has been a guide to what is Proforma Cash Flow Statement.
+This article has been a guide to what is Proforma Cash Flow Statement.
 Here we discuss examples of pro forma cash flow statements, its types, advantages, and limitations.
 You may learn more about cash flows from the following articles –